Our Mission

 Ami Jean Aubin (she/her)

-Director, Education & Wellness
+Director, Environmental Education & Wellbeing

-CyberTrackers, Wildlife Tracker, Level 2; Kripalu School of Mindful Outdoor Leadership, Mindful Outdoor Leader, Level 2; MA Audubon, Certified Naturalist.
+CyberTrackers, Wildlife Tracker, Level 3; Kripalu School of Mindful Outdoor Leadership, Mindful Outdoor Leader, Level 2; MA Audubon, Certified Naturalist.

 I was raised free range, allowed to explore and connect with the natural world.
 Memories of balancing on logs perched over the river behind my childhood home and running through the corn fields fill me with a sense of belonging to nature.
 After a long career in the restaurant industry as the owner of a popular French bistro, I’m now returning to those childhood roots and regaining that sense of being connected to nature's web.
 As a trained Forest Bathing and Mindful Outdoor Guide my mission is to help people find that deeper connection within the forest.
 My most enjoyable hobbies include gazing into the sky while searching for migrating birds and examining the ground for animal toes.
 I’ve recently completed a wildlife tracking apprenticeship with my tracking mentor George Leoniak and have become a certified naturalist through Mass Audubon.
 I’ve discovered that the more I learn about our mother earth, the more mysterious she becomes.
 Creating a sense of eternal curiosity.
 There is nothing I love more than being with a group of people in the forest while attempting to unravel these great mysteries of the natural world.